srph/miniventory/README.md

 npm install
 ```

-Setup the environment config by coping `.env.example` to `.env`.
+Setup the environment config by copying `.env.example` to `.env`.
 And then tweak the following:

 ```
 # openssl rand -base64 32